OpenSecuritySummit/oss2018/content/tracks/Maturity-Models/working-sessions/SAMM2-Document-Model.md

 ---
-title        : SAMM Project Meeting type         : working-session track        : Owasp SAMM technology   : categories   :                      # GDPR, Juice Shop, etc. featured     :                    # review with summit team "yes" when_day     : Fri
+title        : SAMMv2 Establish the Document Model type         : working-session track        : Maturity Models technology   :
+categories   :                      # GDPR, Juice Shop, etc. featured     :                    # review with summit team "yes" when_day     : Wed
-when_time    : AM-1
+when_time    : PM-1
 room_layout  :                    #
 room_number  :
-status       : review-content              # draft, review-content, done description  : Project meeting to review the status and update the plan for SAMM2 organizers   :
+status       : review-content              # draft, review-content, done description  : Define SAMMv2 document Model
+organizers   :
     - Sebastien Deleersnyder
 participants:
+    - Yan Kravchenko

 ---

-Project meeting to review the status and update the plan for SAMM2
+The aim is to reach a consensus on which elements we need to have in order to be able to describe the document and to arrive at a YAML format.